 If you enjoy the New Forest why not become a volunteer with Pondhead Conservation Trust (PCT) and help us conserve a unique part of it.

 Pondhead Conservation Trust is a small, award winning registered charity working in partnership with the Forestry Commission, and conservation volunteers from the local community.
 Our aim is to manage the hazel coppice and woodland understorey of Pondhead Inclosure in order to improve its biodiversity and public enjoyment.
-Our small charity was constituted in 2014 by small band of enthusiasts who have a passion for the New Forest, its conservation and biodiversity.
+Our charity was constituted in 2014 by small band of enthusiasts who have a passion for the New Forest, its conservation and biodiversity.
 A copy of our Annual Report & Financial Accounts can be obtained by clicking here.

 Pondhead Inclosure is situated close to the village of Lyndhurst (see map) in the heart of the New Forest.
 It is a unique area of woodland in the Forest, being the only remaining area of hazel coppice with oak standards on the Crown land.
-In addition, it has not been grazed by commonable stock for well over a century resulting in a rich variety of flora found in few places in the Forest.
+In addition, it has not been grazed by ponies and cattle for well over a century resulting in a rich variety of flora found in few places in the Forest.
 It also forms part of the official circular village walk of Lyndhurst.

 The inclosure comprises 76 hectares of woodland that was originally planted in 1810.
 Prior to that date it is believed that part of the area was leased from the Crown and comprised a series of plots/allotments cultivated by some of the inhabitants of Lyndhurst.
 It is possible that some of these plots contained coppiced hazel.
 The Richardson, King and Driver New Forest map of 1814 indicates that at least half of what is now the present inclosure was a wooded area known as Mine Houfe Grounds which we understand relates to an earlier attempt at open cast mining.
 It is known that in 1653 Parliament granted permission for a coal “mine” in the New Forest and the site is believed to be “Mine House” grounds.
 Some water filled scrapings from these activities still remain but there are no traces of coal!